jssteinberg/termcwd/README.md

 > [!NOTE]
 > Terminal names are connected to their CWDs.
 Meaning you can use the same terminal name for both your window-local CWD and your global terminal without them interfering.

+*With Lua you can call vimscript functions with: `vim.fn` or `vim.call` – vimscript function aliases are not available ([more about Neovim Lua](//vonheikemen.github.io/devlog/tools/configuring-neovim-using-lua)) – but termcwd provides Lua wrapper functions.*

 ### Configure